-\\\\\\ - Material has been omitted and filed separately with the Commission.
+\\\\\ - Material has been omitted and filed separately with the Commission.

 4.1.2 Membership.
-The Joint Steering Committee will be composed of six (6) representatives: three (3) representatives nominated by Amicus and three (3) representatives nominated by GSK.
+The Joint Steering Committee will be composed of six (6) representatives: three (3) representatives nominated by GSK.
 Each such representative on the Joint Steering Committee shall be a senior executive or other member of senior management (or their designees who shall have the necessary authority to make decisions as such senior executives or other members of senior management, as applicable) of the respective Party or an Affiliate of such Party, and in each case such representatives shall have significant experience and responsibility for oversight of the Product and shall be empowered by the Party whom they represent to make decisions that are binding upon such Party with respect to the Development, Manufacture and/or Commercialization, as applicable, of the Compound and Product.
-Each Party may also have its Alliance Manager attend Joint Steering Committee in its sole discretion at any time during the Term with representatives of similar experience and level of responsibility.
+Each Party may also have its Alliance Manager attend Joint Steering Committee meetings as non-voting participants.
+GSK and Amicus will each be entitled to replace its representatives on the Joint Steering Committee in its sole discretion at any time during the Term with representatives of similar experience and level of responsibility.
 The Joint Steering Committee shall be chaired by a GSK representative.
 With the consent of the other Party (such consent not to be unreasonably withheld), other employees or consultants of GSK or Amicus or their respective Affiliates may attend Joint Steering Committee meetings to present information or participate in discussions on an ad hoc basis as non-voting participants or observers.
 The Parties shall cause their respective members on the Joint Steering Committee to act in good faith in carrying out their activities on the Joint Steering Committee.

-4.1.3 Duties of the Joint Steering Committee.
+4.1.3 Duties of the Joint Steering Committee .
 The Joint Steering Committee will: